 Track Inventory and Trends

-Small businesses can struggle with inventory tracking.
+Small businesses can struggle with inventory tracking and should use an inventory management system.
 It’s possible to serve customers better by automating this process.
 Small businesses using mobile payments can only benefit from tracking the products and services they’re offering more effectively.
 This will help them grasp their customers’ needs better.
 They can find out more about their customers and use this information to offer better service quality and capture payment data.

 For example, a food business will find out it sells a lot of pizza on Saturdays and take steps to ensure the required ingredients are always available.
 They will then sell even more pizza and improve customer service by meeting demand.